balcortex/100_days_code_web_development/README.md

 ## Day 094 - 2023/12/12

 Today, I added the functionality for editing the items on the list.
 I used an input text box and two event listeners: keypress and blur.
 The last one is executed when the element loses focus.

+## Day 095 - 2023/12/13

+Today was the final day of the shopping list project; I worked on the visuals and replaced the buttons with custom icons.